DhineshLoganathan/IPL-Analysis/README.md

 Step 5 : Preprocess the data and create a new measure according to your dashboard visualizations.
 Step 6 : Publish it by using Microsoft fabric account.

+This IPL dahboard is to view the records of IPL from 2008 - 2022.
+This was happened by the two dataset one is consists of ball by ball records and another one is consists of number of matches played in IPL.

 After the preprocess the data you can start visualization it by using various charts and dashboard.